-Fall is finally here!
-Wine grapes are being harvested, leaves are changing and the gentle rains of autumn have arrived.
-It is during this time of year when Tualatin Valley is at its glory (spring, summer, and even winter are pretty glorious, too, but I’m partial to this time of year).
-Pack your bags and explore these six trails to trek this fall.
+Fall is when Tualatin Valley is at its glory (spring, summer, and even winter are pretty glorious, too, but we’re partial to this time of year).
+Pack your bags and explore these six trails to trek–by car, on two wheels, by foot or by zip line–by this fall.

 1. Quilt Barn Trail of Tualatin Valley

 The Quilt Barn Trail of Tualatin Valley highlights Tualatin Valley’s agricultural and historical heritage and showcases public art pieces celebrating the art of quilting.
 The trail features 59 quilt panels, which have been installed at area farms and agriculture-related businesses.
 Each panel tells the story of the property owners and their unique relationship to quilting.
 As you drive through Tualatin Valley, from one quilt barn to the next, imagine each unique panel sewn together as one quilt, representing the rich and diverse heritage of the Tualatin Valley.

 2. Killin Wetlands Nature Park

 Stroll along the walking trails at Killin Wetlands Nature Park, one of Tualatin Valley’s newest nature parks.
 The 25-acre nature park, a former dairy farm, is one of the region’s largest remaining peat soil wetlands, which supports plant and animal life.
 Killin Wetlands also is a recognized Important Bird Area by the Audubon Society of Portland, and provides some of the best bird watching opportunities in the region.
 In addition to it’s walking trails, Killin Wetlands Nature Park also is a stop along the Quilt Barn Trail – a “Doves in the Window” quilt block adorns a restored barn on the site.